 Command Reference

-Each command listed below has its own documentation page with full details, options, and examples.
+Each command links to its own page with full options, flags, and examples.
+Tables are grouped by the two command shapes from the Overview.

 | Command | Description | Docs |